No topics are associated with this blog

 After Suzy went back to her office I spread my copy of the pages from David's leather binder around my desk.
 I needed to make sense of the coded entries written in the margins of the pages, combinations of numbers and letters.
 I consider myself pretty good at crossword puzzles and cryptograms, but after more than an hour of trial and error I knew I wasn't getting anywhere, so I asked Nancy to have lunch sent in.

-Muzzadin's physical description fit the man I knew with the sledge-hammer punch; five-ten, two-twenty, black hair with a swarthy complexion, deep-set brown eyes and bushy, black eyebrows.
-What I read next did surprise me: Muzzadin was a former member, actually third in command, of the Shah's secret police, the Savak .
-He headed-up the Shah's execution squad, and earned the nickname ?mad one'.
-He was also college educated, considered extremely intelligent, and was fluent in four languages, plus all of the dialects of his home country - from Persian and Kurdish through Pashto and Ossetic.
+Muzzadin's physical description fit the man I knew with the sled-hammer punch; five-ten, two-twenty, black hair with a swarthy complexion, deep-set brown eyes and bushy, black eyebrows.
+What I read next did surprise me: Muzzadin was a former member, actually third in command, of the Shah's secret police, the Savak.
+He headed-up the Shah's execution squad, and earned the nickname? mad one' He was also college educated, considered extremely intelligent, and was fluent in four languages, plus all of the dialects of his home country - from Persian and Kurdish through Pashto and Ossetic.
 When the Shah left Iran, Muzzadin fled to Turkey, where he joined a terrorist group and dropped out of sight.
 He was later identified as a leader of groups that conducted raids for the Pakistanis.
 Still later, he was reportedly spotted in Libya and Iraq.
 But his home base was Turkey, where he apparently recruited his partner Bahram Salemi.

 Salemi was born and raised in Turkey.
 His date of birth was unknown, but he was in his early thirties, six-five and two-sixty.
 Salemi was bald, with two gold front teeth and a pock-marked complexion.
 Known to be very strong, he had an IQ approaching moron, but was expert with knives and was considered extremely dangerous.
 According to the report, Muzzadin was rarely ever seen without Salemi at his side.

 Amen.
-A couple of real nice guys.
+A couple of really nice guys.
 I now realized just how lucky I was.